dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 public class ConstructorInjectionExample {
     // The injection WON'T happen here because the variable name is not the name of an available openHAB input.
-    // Alternatively, by using @InjectBinding(enable=false) you can prevent the Java223 bundle from even trying to inject an openHAB value.
+    // Alternatively, by using @InjectBinding(disable=true) you can prevent the Java223 bundle from even trying to inject an openHAB value.
     ItemRegistry myItemRegistry;

     public ConstructorInjectionExample(ItemRegistry itemRegistry) { // <-- the injection will happen here, 'itemRegistry' is a valid openHAB input name